lun-4/obsidian2web/README.md

 # usage

-you create an .o2w file with the following text
+you create an .o2w file with the following text format:

 ```
 vault /home/whatever/path/to/your/obsidian/vault

+# include directory1, from the perspective of the vault path
+# as in, /home/whatever/path/to/your/obsidian/vault/directory1 MUST exist
 include ./directory1
 include ./directory2

+# it also works with singular files
 include ./Some article.md

 # if you wish to include the entire vault, do this